GuilleAngulo/covid-19-api-brasil/README.md

 ## API Documentation - Swagger
 It is used [Swagger](https://swagger.io/) to make a proper documentation of the API and capable of allow live tests.
+It is accessible at **http://localhost:3000/docs** in case you run the project at your computer.

 ### Get State